AP sources: Justice Breyer to retire; Biden to fill vacancy

 Breyer’s opinions were notable because they never contained footnotes.
 He was warned off such a writing device by Arthur Goldberg, the Supreme Court justice for whom Breyer clerked as a young lawyer.

 “It is an important point to make if you believe, as I do, that the major function of an opinion is to explain to the audience of readers why it is that the court has reached that decision,” Breyer once said.
 “It’s not to prove that you’re right.
-You can’t prove that your right; there is no such proof.”
+You can’t prove that you’re right; there is no such proof.”

 Born in San Francisco, Breyer became an Eagle Scout as a teenager and began a stellar academic career at Stanford, graduating with highest honors.
 He attended Oxford, where he received first-class honors in philosophy, politics and economics.